awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 ## Overview
-[Amazon EC2 Spot Instances](https://aws.amazon.com/ec2/spot/) are spare compute capacity in the AWS cloud available to you at steep discounts compared to On-Demand prices.
-EC2 Spot enables you to optimize your costs on the AWS cloud and scale your application's throughput up to 10X for the same budget.
-By simply selecting Spot when launching EC2 instances, you can save up-to 90% on On-Demand prices.
+Amazon EC2 Auto Scaling helps you maintain application availability and allows you to dynamically scale your Amazon EC2 capacity up or down automatically according to conditions you define.
+You can use Amazon EC2 Auto Scaling for fleet management of EC2 instances to help maintain the health and availability of your fleet and ensure that you are running your desired number of Amazon EC2 instances.
+You can also use Amazon EC2 Auto Scaling for dynamic scaling of EC2 instances in order to automatically increase the number of Amazon EC2 instances during demand spikes to maintain performance and decrease capacity during lulls to reduce costs.
+Amazon EC2 Auto Scaling is well suited both to applications that have stable demand patterns or that experience hourly, daily, or weekly variability in usage.

+Amazon EC2 Auto Scaling has support for multiple instance types.
+You can run On-Demand or Spot Instances inside an Amazon EC2 Auto Scaling group, including those inside your virtual private cloud (VPC).

-This workshop is designed to get you familiar with EC2 Spot Instances by learning how to deploy a simple web app on an EC2 Spot Fleet behind an Elastic Load Balanacing Application Load Balancer and enable automatic scaling to allow it to handle peak demand, as well as handle Spot Instance interruptions.
+[UPDATE] This workshop is designed to get you familiar with EC2 Spot Instances by learning how to deploy a simple web app on an EC2 Spot Fleet behind an Elastic Load Balanacing Application Load Balancer and enable automatic scaling to allow it to handle peak demand, as well as handle Spot Instance interruptions. [/UPDATE]

-## Requirements and notes
+## Requirements, notes, and legal
-1. To complete this workshop, have access to an AWS account with the appropriate permissions to launch AWS CloudFormation stacks.
-An IAM user with administrator privileges will do nicely.
+1. To complete this workshop, have access to an AWS account with administrative permissions.
+An IAM user with administrator access (_arn:aws:iam::aws:policy/AdministratorAccess_) will do nicely.

 2. This workshop is self-paced.
 The instructions will primarily be given using the [AWS Command Line Interface (CLI)](https://aws.amazon.com/cli) - this way the guide will not become outdated as changes or updates are made to the AWS Management Console.
 However, most steps in the workshop can be done in the AWS Management Console directly.
 Feel free to use whatever is comfortable for you.

 3. While the workshop provides step by step instructions, please do take a moment to look around and understand what is happening at each step.
 The workshop is meant as a getting started guide, but you will learn the most by digesting each of the steps and thinking about how they would apply in your own environment.
 You might even consider experimenting with the steps to challenge yourself.

 4. This workshop has been designed to run in any public AWS Region.
-If you are attending an event, please run in the region suggested by the facilitators of the workshop.
+>Note: If you are attending an event, please run in the region suggested by the facilitators of the workshop.

+5. During this workshop, you will install software (and dependencies) on the Amazon EC2 instances launched in your account.
+The software packages and/or sources you will install will be from the [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/) distribution as well as from third party repositories and sites.
+Please review and decide your comfort with installing these before continuing.

+6. Make sure you have a valid Amazon EC2 key pair and record the key pair name before you begin.
+To see your key pairs, open the Amazon EC2 console, then click Key Pairs in the navigation pane.
+>Note: If you don't have an Amazon EC2 key pair, you must create the key pair in the same region where you are creating the stack.
+For information about creating a key pair, see [Getting an SSH Key Pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) in the Amazon EC2 User Guide for Linux Instances.

+## [need to UPDATE]
 ## Architecture

 In this workshop, you will deploy the following: